Deploy Password-Based 802.1X Authenticated Wireless Access

 This scenario requires the deployment of one or more 802.1X-capable wireless APs that are compatible with the Remote Authentication Dial-In User Service (RADIUS) protocol.

-802.1X and RADIUS-compliant APs, when deployed in a RADIUS infrastructure with a RADIUS server such as an NPS server, are called RADIUS clients.
+802.1X and RADIUS-compliant APs, when deployed in a RADIUS infrastructure with a RADIUS server such as an NPS, are called RADIUS clients.

 This guide provides comprehensive configuration details to supply 802.1X authenticated access for domain-member users who connect to the network with wireless client computers running Windows 10, Windows 8.1, and Windows 8.
 Computers must be joined to the domain in order to successfully establish authenticated access.